NicHaaJun/TomocatDB/README.md

 ## Setting up your database.

-You should now be able to generate the database tables detailed by your data model with alembic.
+You should now be able to generate the database tables detailed by your data model in models.py with alembic.

 ```
 $alembic revision --autogenerate -m 'my first commit'